BMR guide

 How to read the answer

-Use the result as an educational estimate.
-For health, pregnancy, nutrition, kidney, alcohol, or training decisions with real consequences, get qualified professional guidance.
+Read the main estimate first, then read the note beside it.
+For health, pregnancy, nutrition, kidney, alcohol, or training decisions with real consequences, use qualified professional guidance.

 • A higher BMR estimate usually reflects larger body size, taller height, younger age, or the formula sex setting.

-• Use BMR as a starting point, then move to TDEE or Calorie Calculator for daily planning.
+• Use BMR as a starting point, then move to TDEE Calculator or Calorie Calculator for daily planning.

 Common mistakes to avoid

-Most bad calculator results come from a small input mistake or from using a good estimate for the wrong decision.
+Most bad results come from a small input mistake or from using a rough estimate for a decision it cannot safely answer.

 • Do not eat at BMR just because it appears on the page; daily needs usually include activity.